-&lt;sup>1 This paper was prepared for the State Bank of Pakistan's Conference on "Monetary-cum-Exchange Rate Regime: What Works Best for Emerging Market Economies?"
+1 IMF, 700 19th Street, NW, Washington, D.C.
+20431, USA, ahusain@imf.org.
+This paper was prepared for the State Bank of Pakistan's (SBP) Conference on "Monetary-cum-Exchange Rate Regime: What Works Best for Emerging Market Economies?" and draws heavily from earlier work in Husain (2006).
 Excellent research assistance from Malina Savova is gratefully acknowledged.
+Thanks are also due to Ms. Bushra Shafique of the SBP for presenting the paper at the conference.
 The views expressed in this paper are those of the author and do not necessarily represent those of the IMF or IMF policy.

-&lt;sup>2 A series of IMF Occasional Papers has focused on exchange rate regimes, including Aghevli, Khan, and Montiel (1991), Eichengreen, Masson, and others (1998), Mussa, Masson, Swoboda, Jadresic, Mauro, and Berg (2000), and Rogoff, Husain, Mody, Brooks, and Oomes (2004).
+2 A series of IMF Occasional Papers has focused on exchange rate regimes, including Aghevli, Khan, and Montiel (1991); Eichengreen and Masson (1998); Mussa et al. (2000); and Rogoff et al. (2004).